stevay/stevay.github.io/_posts/2018-12-31-Music-Analysis.md

 In terms of data collection, we can rely on two sources:

 1. For songs made between **1950 - 2015**, I leverage [data](https://github.com/kevinschaich/billboard/tree/master/data/years) from GitHub user Kevin Schiach.
 The data contains interesting features such as song sentiment, Flesch-Kincaid metric (determines how complex and readable text or song lyrics are), number of difficult words, and more
-2. Songs made **2016 and onwards** we can first manually pull artist and track names from Wikipedia with the Python library Pandas.
+2. Songs made **2016 and onwards** we can first manually pull artist and track names from Wikipedia with the Python library Pandas, specifically by using the 'read_html' function.
 Afterwards, we can capture the other features found in Kevin Schiach’s data (e.g. Flesch-Kincaid) with the help of other Python libraries such as [vaderSentiment](https://github.com/cjhutto/vaderSentiment) and [textstat](https://pypi.org/project/textstat/)

-In addition, we can utilize Spotify’s API, specifically an endpoint called [get audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/), to capture other song features like loudness, speechiness (how many spoken words are present in a track), tempo, valence (how much musical positiveness is present in a track), and more.
+In addition, we can utilize Spotify’s API (an endpoint called [get audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)) to capture other song features like loudness, speechiness (how many spoken words are present in a track), tempo, valence (how much musical positiveness is present in a track), and more.
 Combining Spotify audio features with my initial set, that brings the song features’ total count to 37.

 You can find more information on all features via Kevin Schiach’s repository [here](https://github.com/kevinschaich/billboard) and Spotify for Developers page [here](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).